stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 ### Account and Trustline State

-Participants can inspect the state of multi-sig accounts and trustlines before execution of the open to check the state of the accounts and trustlines are acceptable, but there is no guarantee that state will remain constant until after the open transaction is executed.
+Participants can inspect the state of accounts and trustlines before execution of the open to check the state of the accounts and trustlines are acceptable, but there is no guarantee that state will remain constant until after the open transaction is executed.